nosas/blog/performance_classification/article.md

 The more classes in a multi-class classification problem, the more convoluted the confusion matrix will be.
 This should not stop us from using the confusion matrix to evaluate model performance, however.
+We can turn the multi-class matrix into a binary matrix using one-vs-all, but I will not demonstrate that here.
+Instead, I'll point you to this [video](https://www.youtube.com/watch?v=6kzvrq-MIO0) and this [video by Andrew Ng](https://www.youtube.com/watch?v=ZvaELFv5IpM).

 <figure class="center">
     <img src="img/confusion_matrix_multiclass.png" style="width:100%;"/>